galsever/next-auth-simple-ex/README.md

 - api/auth/[...nextauth]/route.ts

-localhost:3000 is accessible without a session localhost:3000/dashboard is not
+localhost:3000 is accessible without a session, localhost:3000/dashboard is not

 The Google & Nodemailer Provider are split on purpose, because otherwise next-auth doesn't work